tommccoy1/embers-of-autoregression/README.md

 # Embers of autoregression

 This repository gives the stimuli and LLM predictions for the paper Embers of Autoregression.
+The commands given in the rest of this README show how to run the tests for GPT-3.5 and GPT-4.
+To extend the results to Llama 2, change `run_openai.py` to `run_llama.py` and use `--model llama-2-70b-chat`.
+To extend the results to PaLM 2, change `run_openai.py` to `run_palm.py` and use `--model text-bison-001`.